pehenrii/pehenrii/README.md

 ### Hello everyone! 👋

-My name is SlownDezy_, I'm 16 years old.
-I'm a Game Designer with 2 years of experience, currently not working on any project
+I'm SlownDezy_, I'm 16 yo, and I a Game Designer with 2 years, currently not working on any project